Volunteers will have the opportunity to choose between two housing options.

 - Live with a Peruvian family in Trujillo.
 Hear their experiences, enjoy their stories, and form a special bond with them.
 This is a great idea for those who prefer to be completely immersed in the Peruvian culture.
 Peruvians are known for being warm and friendly people and they will want to teach you all about your culture and traditions!
 From taking you to their favorite restaurant to buying local fruits and tamales from their favorite street vendor, you will get a truly authentic experience of what Peru is like from someone who has lived there all their life.
 The host families are all located in Trujillo, and are about a 45 minute micro ride (Trujillo’s main form of public transportation) to the clinic.*Homestays differ in their degrees of luxury, as some families are wealthier than others and the living standards differ from city to city.
 All homestays have been reviewed by HOP staff and are clean and comfortable with western-style toilets and showers.
 You may be sharing a room with another volunteer, or you may have your own room.
 No volunteer will be alone in the home-stay, you will be with at least one other volunteer.*According to previous volunteers, the homestay experience is one of the most enjoyable and memorable experiences of their trip.

 Three meals per day are provided at the homestay.
-We work with our host families to accommodate each volunteer's dietary needs, but it is important to keep in mind that the same foods that you eat at home may not be readily available in Peru, and we encourage you to be flexible and take advantage of the opportunity to try homemade Peruvian cuisine.
-Peruvians are very passionate about their gastronomical tradition and are excited for you to try all of their favorite dishes. *We will accommodate around dietary restrictions, vegans and vegetarians are welcome!
+We work with our host families to accommodate each volunteer’s dietary needs, but it is important to keep in mind that the same foods that you eat at home may not be readily available in Peru, and we encourage you to be flexible and take advantage of the opportunity to try homemade Peruvian cuisine.
+Peruvians are very passionate about their gastronomical tradition and are excited for you to try all of their favorite dishes.
+It is very common that your host family will serve you the meal food before they serve themselves, meaning you will typically not share meals together.
+This is normal. *We will accommodate around dietary restrictions, vegans and vegetarians are welcome!

 Hands on Peru will cover all in-country transportation costs when going to/from a specific HOP event.
 While in Trujillo, volunteers will be taught how to use the public transportation system to commute from their homestays, volunteer sites, and classes.
 HOP is also responsible for providing transportation to the group activities that are included in the program’s schedule.